Learn how to grow garlic and find out everything about harvesting garlic and storing it correctly!

 When harvesting garlic, I use a digging fork to gently loosen the soil around each bulb, and pull the entire plant up by the stalk.

 I gently shake off excess dirt, being careful not to damage or bruise the bulb.
-I then set the garlic in an airy, sunny spot for a day, and then move it into a more shady, covered, and dry spot to cure for about a week.
+I then move them into a shady, airy, covered, and dry spot to cure for about two weeks.

 After the garlic has cured, I gently remove any remaining dirt, trimming the roots to 1/2″ length.
 Hardneck garlic can be simply trimmed above the bulb and stored in a basket, while Softneck garlic is beautiful when braided (if you know how to French braid hair, it’s exactly the same idea!).